OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Prioritize audit logging for critical user actions (editing, exporting, sharing)
   - Complete state management integration before adding new features
   - Add persistence and offline support as secondary priority

+## 5. Planned Share Service Implementation

+A new share service implementation is planned using Hono.js, Bun.js, and Supabase SDK to enable secure sharing of translation sessions with reviewers:

+- **Functionality:**
+  - Owners can generate secure share links (token-based) to invite reviewers
+  - Reviewers can access via link without requiring a full account
+  - Configurable permissions (read, comment, edit) embedded in the token
+  - Token validation and expiration handling

+- **Technical Approach:**
+  - Implement as a dedicated microservice (services/share-service)
+  - Use Hono.js framework with Bun.js runtime for performance
+  - Integrate with Supabase for authentication and database operations
+  - JWT-based tokens with embedded permissions and expiration
+  - Middleware for token validation and permission checking

+- **Integration Points:**
+  - Leverage existing session_shares table in Supabase
+  - Create Zustand store slice for frontend integration
+  - Add UI components for share management
+  - Implement audit logging via existing Audit Service

+- **Security Considerations:**
+  - Token-based authentication with proper validation
+  - Configurable expiration times for limited access
+  - Granular permission controls
+  - Audit logging for all share-related actions
+  - Rate limiting to prevent abuse

+This service will enhance the collaborative capabilities of the PowerPoint Translator app, allowing owners to easily share their translation sessions with reviewers while maintaining control over access permissions.